 THC and CBD: What is the Difference?

-Out of the 100+ cannabinoids that have been isolated by researchers from cannabis- the plant genus that includes both hemp and marijuana - the two best known cannabinoids are tetrahydrocannabinol (THC) and cannabidiol (CBD).
-Cannabis aficionados, and increasingly the general public, know them because they are the two compounds which have the greatest effect on the human body when enjoying marijuana.
-A major difference between the two cannabinoids is that THC is predominantly found in marijuana and CBD is found in both marijuana and hemp plants.
-Another difference between CBD and THC is that while THC will get you high, CBD has no psychoactive affect and is understood to provide only therapeutic benefits.
+Out of the more than 100 cannabinoids that researchers have isolated from the cannabis plant - the plant genus that includes both hemp and marijuana - the two best-known and well-studied cannabinoids are tetrahydrocannabinol (THC) and cannabidiol (CBD).
+Cannabis enthusiasts, and increasingly the general public as recreational cannabis becomes increasingly legal and widespread, know these two cannabis-derived compounds because they are the two cannabinoids that seemingly have the most significant effect on the human body when enjoying marijuana.

 The Endocannabinoid System and Cannabis